MeRupamGanguly/SDE2-Notes/README.md

 ## What are SOLID Principles.
 - SOLID principles are guidelines for Designing Code-base that are easy to understand, maintain and extend over time.

+Main Points to Remeber are:
+1. Struct have only those fields which are strictly copuled, decoupled fields can be on another strictly copuled Struct.
+2. New features can be added without changing old features/Functions.
+3. Obeject of Superclass can be replacable by its subclass instances, without affecting corectness of the features.
+4. Strcut should only implements what it really needs, instead of unrequired methods, so do not club different decouplable interfaces.
+5. Classes rely on interfaces instead of specific Implementations, that way we can achive tech-stack-migrations easily.

 - Single Responsibility: A Struct/Class should have only a single reason to change.
 Fields of Book and Fields of Author should be on Different struct.

 ```go